-Reinstall any leveling shims used under the pump casing (1) mounting feet and secure the casing to the base (48) with the previously removed hardware (49, 50, 51 and 52).
+Reinstall any leveling shims used under the pump casing mounting feet and secure the pump assembly (1) to the base with the previously removed hardware.

 Suction Check Valve Installation

 Inspect the check valve components and replace them as required.
 Subassemble the check valve weights (52 and 54) and gasket (53) using the attaching hardware (50 and 51).